huangc28/darkpanda-flutter/README.md

 - []Girls emit service confirm, male is not able to recieve it via historical message.
 - []Click on edit address, there should be an default address showing on address input box.
 - []`inquiry_chatroom` need to fix `InquiryDetailDialog`
+- []Cancel service in chatroom, all functions in the chatroom should be locked.

 ### FCM integration on picking up inquiry

 When female user picks up inquiry, sends FCM message to male user.
 We will use google pub/sub service to integrate FCM message.